TATA-IQ/vd-iot-preprocessing/README.md

 # Introduction
-This is a storage repo.
+This is a preprocessing repo.

 # How It Works